South Africa Top Tens

 3. The Drakensberg

 So-named because the peaks resemble the spines on a dragon’s back, the Drakensberg (1, see map below) is South Africa’s highest mountain range.
-You can drive to some of the most beautiful spots, including the dramatic natural amphitheatre at Royal Natal National Park.
+You can drive to some of the most beautiful spots, including the dramatic natural amphitheater at Royal Natal National Park.

 4. Panorama Route